 Dr Konrad Bächinger (Swiss citizen, born 1950) received a Ph.D. in law from the University of Zurich.
 He acted subsequently as legal counsel for the St. Gallische Creditanstalt and as head of legal department of Adolph Saurer AG.
 In 1984, he joined LGT Bank in Liechtenstein as general counsel.
 In 1989 he was appointed managing director and head of legal matters and project department.
 In 1990 he became member of the executive board of the bank, heading commercial banking and legal matters.
 In 1998 he became chief executive officer of LGT Capital Management.
 Dr Bächinger was member of the Group executive committee of Liechtenstein Global Trust (now known as LGT Group Foundation) between 2001 and 2006, subsequently becoming a senior advisor of LGT Group Foundation until his retirement in 2010.
-Dr Bächinger is also deputy chairman of the board of directors of Castle Alternative Invest AG and serves on the board of several LGT-managed or affiliated investment and management companies, including LGT Capital Partners Limited.
+Dr Bächinger is also chairman of the board of directors and liquidator of Castle Alternative Invest AG (in liquidation) and serves on the board of several LGT-managed or affiliated investment and management companies, including LGT Capital Partners Ltd.

-Dr Bächinger was elected to the board of directors in 1997 and was re-elected annually since.
+Dr Bächinger was elected to the board of directors in 1997.
+He was re-elected at the annual shareholders' meeting in May 2023 for a term ending at the 2024 annual shareholders' meeting.